itpp-labs/pos-addons/pos_printer_network/doc/index.rst

 ====

 In the POS interface you can see the connection status of your printers by clicking on posbox icon at the top right corner.

+Some languages are not supported in IoTBox 18_10.
+Try using an earlier version of POSBox.
+You may find a solution here: https://github.com/odoo/odoo/issues/25007#issuecomment-395700893